 This one is slightly different to most of the others in this article - it’s a podcast with a focus on marketing, but often deals with productivity.
 So unless you’re in marketing, in which case the discussions on the latest google advertising changes will be useful for you, you might want to skip some episodes.
 But there are plenty of others, ranging from Managing an Expanding Business to how to use technology to build connections in the real world.
 They also host guests - including Todd Henry, from The Accidental Creative above!

 7) The Copywriter Club

 Dynamic duo Kira and Rob are funny, down-to-earth and want their audience to take their copywriting game to the next level.
-They want you to stop responding to job posts on upwork, grow a big head and have clients fight for your time.
+They want you to stop responding to job posts on up work, grow a big head and have clients fight for your time.
 No really - they’re super passionate and direct in their aims, which you can read all about on their website.
 Even if you’re not a copywriter, you’ll enjoy their rambles and learn more about improving your productivity!

-This wide variety of productivity podcasts should help you to improve your efficiency and maximise the output of the time you put into working - whatever your role may be.
+This wide variety of productivity podcasts should help you to improve your efficiency and maximize the output of the time you put into working - whatever your role may be.
 Let us know how it goes - how many productivity podcasts do you listen to per week and which productivity podcast is the best for you?